+Lack of flood resilience can undermine or even undo progress towards the Sustainable Development Goals (SDGs).
 Disaster risk reduction and sustainable development are closely linked and interdependent.
-This short video from UNISDR gives a nice introduction to how the Sendai Framework for Disaster Risk Reduction interlinks with the Sustainable Development Goals (SDGs):
+The short video from UNISDR below gives a nice introduction to how the Sendai Framework for Disaster Risk Reduction interlinks with the Sustainable Development Goals.

 Achieving the SDGs will require a radical rethink of how we look at risks, including climate change impacts.
 More investments in disaster risk reduction (DRR), climate change adaptation, and climate smart, risk informed development are urgently needed.

 Without this development gains are at risk of being lost in future disaster events.
 Any policies and strategies that national governments develop to achieve the SDGs must also incorporate climate smart, resilience thinking for floods and other hazards.

 By incorporating resilient, climate-smart thinking into disaster risk management, climate change adaption, and development agendas, countries and donors can ensure that the SDGs are not undercut by the impacts of floods.

 When developing policies to achieve the SDGs national governments must also incorporate climate smart, resilience thinking for floods and other hazards.
 Otherwise any progress risks being undermined by disaster.